Affiliate Disclosure:

 Cinema-Oriented Creator Cameras

-Professional creators increasingly adopt:
+Professional creators increasingly look for:

-- full-frame sensors
+- Full-frame sensors

-- LOG recording
+- 10-bit internal recording

-- RAW workflows
+- RAW video workflows

-- internal stabilization
+- Internal stabilization

 - AI subject tracking